AlexanderVegazo26/pet-store-api-test/README.md

 - User is removed from system
 - Subsequent GET request returns 404

-## Fucntional Test Case Selection Rationale
+## Functional Test Case Selection Reason

 The test cases selected for this project represent the most critical paths and functionalities of the Pet Store API.
 Here's why these specific test cases are crucial: